Consistency conditions for brane tilings: Dimer configurations

-is a $G_1$-graded short exact sequence it follows from the construction of the height functions associated to the three modules that $h(M)=h(M')+h(M'')$.
-Note that if $M$ is $i$-cyclic, $M''$ is too.
-We deduce, by induction on $h(M)$, that a $G_1$-graded finite-dimensional cyclic module has a unique filtration by bungalows.
+is a $G_1$-graded short exact sequence of underlying modules of cyclic modules, it follows from the construction of the height functions associated to the three modules that $H(M)=H(M')+H(M'')$.
+Note any quotient of the underlying module of a cyclic module naturally has the structure of a cyclic module.
+We deduce, by induction on $H(M)$, that a $G_1$-graded finite-dimensional cyclic module has a unique filtration by bungalows generated in grade lying above tile $i_0$.
 We will need the following lemma: